Gonzalo2408/IR2022-Project/README.md

 Going into the cluster:
 1. Open putty -> choose client -> cn99.science.ru.nl
 2. Login with your science account
+3. Get out of your own directory with cd/
-3. TREC COVID -> /ceph/csedu-scratch/course/I00041_informationretrieval/shared/trec-covid
+4. TREC COVID -> cd /ceph/csedu-scratch/course/I00041_informationretrieval/shared/trec-covid

 Question for Koen:
 1. How to deal with the huge dataset (TREC-COVID (12GB) & TREC Medical (~60GB) -> One of the four parts maybe, and how do we still split it then.